Research

 More coming soon!

-The lower mantle is the largest geochemical reservoir in the Earth’s interior.
-It controls the style of mantle convection and, through it, the long-term evolution of our planet.
-Constraining the composition and structure of Earth’s lower mantle, however, remains a scientific challenge that requires cross-disciplinary efforts.
+Earth’s mantle hosts mantle convection, a process that governs the long-term evolution of our planet.
+Constraining the composition, structure, and dynamics of Earth’s mantle, however, remains a scientific challenge that requires cross-disciplinary efforts.

 Diverse origins of lower mantle positive wave speed anomalies